meteatamel/knative-tutorial/README.md

 ## Setup

 You need to install Knative and its dependencies (Istio).
-See [Knative Installation](https://www.knative.dev/docs/install/) page for your platform.
+See [Knative Installation](https://www.knative.dev/docs/install/) page for official instructions your platform.
 For detailed GKE instructions, see [Install on Google Kubernetes Engine](https://www.knative.dev/docs/install/knative-with-gke/) page.

+Alternatively, we have scripts in [setup](setup) folder to install everything.
+Follow the instructions there.

 We tested this tutorial on:
-* GKE: 1.15.4-gke.22
+* GKE: 1.15.7-gke.23
 * Istio: 1.4.2
-* Knative: 0.11.0
+* Knative: 0.12.0

-Alternatively, we have scripts in [setup](setup) folder to install everything.
-Follow the instructions there.

 If everything worked, all Knative components should show a `STATUS` of `Running`: